gioelemo/MaxwellFDTD.jl/README.md

 \end{align*}
 $$

-We can then transform the previous two equation using a finite difference approach as follow:
+We can subsequently transform the preceding two equations using a finite difference approach as follows:

 1. For $H_y$: